 Romance on the Go ®

 With his latest self-help book for couples with wide age differences hitting the market with a six-week book tour, his expertise and credibility are on the line.
-At 52, Thomas had never been married, and none of his relationships have lasted more than a year.
+At 52, Tobias had never been married, and none of his relationships have lasted more than a year.

 25-year-old Lacy is heartbroken and between jobs.
 She plans to visit her great-grandmother to work in the garden, read trashy romance novels, and relax.
 She never expects to marry a man she's never met.
-But to save her sister’s job, Lacy reluctantly marries Thomas.
+But to save her sister’s job, Lacy reluctantly marries Tobias.
 Her only requirement is there can be no kissing on the mouth.

 Can Lacy hold to her no kissing rule?
 Will city-boy Tobias survive time on the farm without internet or cell service?
 Will their marriage survive past the six-week book tour?